︎

 @dana_karwas

 Dana Karwas’ work dismantles perception and rebuilds it in unexpected ways.
 She bends architecture, cognition, and logic, pushing past familiarity into something uncanny.
-Her practice explores reorienting knowledge, making the familiar feel offset and the unknown feel inevitable.

-Upcoming Shows
+Upcoming Shows and Fairs:

 38.6 Hours (solo show)